CipiVlad/CipiVlad/README.md

 - 🔭 I’m currently working on **a admin web-app for Bnb's**

-- 🌱 I’m currently learning **MERN-Stack Projects, Web-App Pentesting as well as CyberSecurity topics in general.
-Besides I try to transport my skills to python and php.**
+- 🌱 I’m currently learning **MERN-Stack Projects, TypeScript as well as NextJS.
+Besides I'm interested in Python, PHP, Web-App Pentesting as well as CyberSecurity topics in general.**

 - 👨‍💻 All of my projects are available at [examplelink](examplelink)